 Like their dessert table with Coke bottles, vinyl records, popcorn, and cupcakes, this wedding is oh so sweet.

-Lisa and Jeremy had an interfaith Jewish wedding at the Mercury Hall in Austin, Texas.
+Lisa and Jeremy had a Jewish wedding at the Mercury Hall in Austin, Texas.
 Besides doing the twist, their wedding was gorgeous 50s retro.

 There are tons of photos from this wedding so grab a tea and come with me on this magical journey.
 And thank you to Jenna Leigh Weddings for capturing their special day.